t-regx/t-regx.github.io/docs/whats-the-point.md

 That's a fact.
 How much PHP sucks, you can see for yourself in genius "[A fractal of bad design](https://eev.ee/blog/2012/04/09/php-a-fractal-of-bad-design/)", where it's illustrated just how inconsistent and jarring the language is.
-Regular Expressions API in PHP is no different.
+Regular Expressions in PHP are no different.

 ## PHP suckage reasons:

 ### Implicit

 You are a PHP developer, probably.
-I want to get `'Robert likes apples'`.
+I would like to get `'Robert likes apples'`.
 Can you tell me which is the correct signature for this task?
 ```php
 preg_replace('/Bob/', 'Robert', 'Bob likes apples');